Doctoral Programme in Physics

 The Doctoral Programme is organized by the Physics Department.

 The following local research institutions are partners of the Doctoral Programme, offering teaching and research support as well as sponsoring individual fellowships on specific research topics:

 - TIFPA-INFN - Trento Institute of Fundamental Physics and Applications of the National Institute of Nuclear Physics

-- CMM-FBK - Center for Materials and Microsystems of the Fondazione "Bruno Kessler"
+- SD -FBK - Center for Sensors a& Devices, Fondazione "Bruno Kessler"